ysdhilside/Github/README.md

-# Lagos Java Devs
+# Lagos Java Developers
-getting the list of java developers in Lagos, Nigeria who use github through Github's API
+Android app for getting the list of java developers in Lagos, Nigeria who use github through Github's API